-- Malbygg – they are new on the scene but have made a name for themselves in an amazingly short time.
-The company’s beer masters were already celebrities in the Icelandic brewing community before the establishment of Malbygg, so people were excited to hear they were creating a new brewery.
+- Malbygg – they are relatively new on the scene but have made a name for themselves in an amazingly short time producing the best hoppy beers in the country.
+The company’s beer masters were already known figures in the Icelandic beer community before the establishment of Malbygg, so people were excited to hear they were creating a new brewery.
 People were even more excited when the first beers started hitting the shelves.
 Malbygg is known for its simple deliciousness, gorgeous beer can artwork, and humorous label names.
 Our recommendations include their Kisi, Galaxy and Sopi labels!

 - Kex – if there ever was a cool place to hang out it is Kex Hostel and Bar, where you can try some delicious home brewed beer, chow on some savory burgers and listen to live jazz music.
 I just love this place!
 They put a special emphasis on creating lovely Christmas beers, so if you are in Reykjavik during the holiday season, make sure to stop by!